 One of the simplest explanations for the connections between Nerthus and Njord is that they are siblings.
 Njord was said to have a sister whom he married among the Vanir, though no direct reference to her seems to exist.

 The similarity of names would play into the idea of the two being siblings, as it mirrors the naming convention of the couple’s children, Freya and Freyr.
-And a sibling relationship would explain Nerthus’ presence as a sort of female counterpart to Njord.
+A sibling relationship would explain Nerthus’ presence as a sort of female counterpart to Njord.

 But while Njord was said to have a sister, the early accounts of Nerthus like those of Tacitus make no mention of a brother.
 Furthermore, there is another goddess – Njorun – mentioned in the Prose Edda whose name is also quite similar to Njord’s, and who could also be a candidate for his mysterious sister.